 Jack and Nora Briggs retired in 1986.
-Their two sons John and Paul, had been working in the shop since the 60’s, Paul as a mechanic and John as salesman.
+Their two sons John and Paul, had been working in the shop since the 60’s.
+Paul as a mechanic and John as a salesperson.

 The Modern Era

-John and Paul took the reigns and run the business for nearly 30 years now.
+John and Paul took the reigns and ran the business for nearly 30 years.
 The lightweight business in the 1980’s was becoming increasingly difficult with competition from mail order in an already small niche market.
-So John and Paul decided to more family oriented cycling products and bikes.
+So John and Paul decided to create more family-oriented cycling products and bikes.
 This also coincided with both the BMX boom and later the mountain bike boom.
-With this new focus the business flourished for the next 25 years.
+With this new focus, the business flourished for the next 25 years.

 Diversification helped us to keep the custom framebuilding side alive when most bicycle manufacturers and custom builders in the U.K. shut shops completely.

-By 2014 the framebuilding department, made up of Master framebuilder Andrew Poudziunas and framebuilder Paul Gibson had grown the steel frame business to make up a large part of our turnover once again.
+By 2014 the framebuilding department, made up of Master Framebuilder Andrew Puodziunas and framebuilder Paul Gibson had grown the steel frame business to make up a large part of our turnover once again.
 Although now the focus was more on touring and audax bikes as well as repairing, altering and renovating classic steel frames.

 Ellis Briggs – Specialists in Steel

-Over the years we have sponsored many of Yorkshire best riders, such as Dave Rayner, Dave Mann, Bernie Burns, Bernard Burns, Albert Hitchen, Arthur Metcalf, Harry Bond, Doug Petty, Peter Nowell, Danny Horton, Gordon Thomas, Brian Robinson and Ken Russell but to name few.
+Over the years we have sponsored many of Yorkshire’s best riders, such as Dave Rayner, Dave Mann, Bernie Burns, Bernard Burns, Albert Hitchen, Arthur Metcalf, Harry Bond, Doug Petty, Peter Nowell, Danny Horton, Gordon Thomas, Brian Robinson and Ken Russell to name a few.

 Our frames have competed in and had success in the Olympic Games, Commonwealth Games, World Championships, the Tour de France and British National Championships.
 Although due to riders sponsors the frames didn’t always have our name on!

 Our biggest success was in the fifties when Ken Russell won the Tour of Britain win in 1952, completely unaided by any team support.
-Two years later, Brian Robinson gained 4th place in the Tour of Britain, before going on to race in the Tour de France and win two stages (riding on Ellis Briggs frames badged up as Geminiani).
-The great Beryl Burton, also preferred to have an Ellis Briggs frame, although due to her sponsorship they couldn’t have our name on!
+Two years later, Brian Robinson gained 4th place in the Tour of Britain, before going on to race in the Tour de France, and win two stages (riding on Ellis Briggs frames, badged up as Geminiani).
+The great Beryl Burton, also preferred an Ellis Briggs frame, although due to her sponsorship they couldn’t have our name on!